aspnet/AzureSignalR-samples/samples/AdvancedChatRoom/README.md

 ## Build Docker Images

 First check the SDK version needed.
-Each SDKVerison will build a separate docker image.
+Each SDKVerison will build a separate docker image and the tag is the sdk version.
 ```bash
 # build-image.sh
 declare -a SDKVersion=("1.0.0-preview1-10009" "1.0.0-preview1-10011")